 Kessler’s view on law and order is also extolled when he states that he sees the law as protecting the ‘maggots’ such as Stacy as if they were ‘an endangered species’ after he learns that a lack of concrete evidence would prevent Warren from being arrested and tried in a court of law.

 Stacy stalking the nursing apartment complex where Leo’s daughter Laurie lives and making the nuisance phone calls also mines into events that a lot of viewers could relate to that are very much of their time.
-During the early 80’s this kind of calls were all too commonplace with telephone companies not yet having mastered the practice of tracing where a call was coming from.
+During the early 80’s these kinds of calls were all too commonplace with telephone companies not yet having mastered the practice of tracing where a call was coming from.
 Sourcing a call in those days was a laborious task and hadn’t really advanced from the same method so brilliantly depicted in Bob Clark’s masterpiece Black Christmas in 1974.

 The houseshare of nurses also points the film toward the ‘slasher’ genre.
 There have been other examples of this conceit used in stalk n slash films before and since with one of the most innovative being the movie Slumber Party Massacre in which girls are in a confined space which provides easy pickings for the deranged psychopath.
 Within 10 To Midnight, this scenario also echoes real-life events, primarily the Chi Omega murders carried out by Ted Bundy after he escaped from jail.
 Bundy appears to have massively influenced this film and its narrative.